JesseTNRoberts/SP25-CSC4220/syllabus.md

 - **Math**: Linear Algebra (Math 2010).
 We will need some basic concepts like linear operators, projections, and optimization to analyze and derive new prediction algorithms.

-Please consult the [Resources](../resources) page for additional resources for reviewing prerequisite material.
+Please consult the [Resources](../resources) page for additional resources for reviewing prerequisite material and diving deeper.

 **Textbook**: This course has two official texts.
 Both texts are available for free online (legally) at the provided links.